ghodsizadeh/jalali-pandas/README.md

 ## ToDos:

-- [x] add Georgian to Jalali Conversion
+- [x] add gregorian to Jalali Conversion
-- [x] add Jalali to Georgian Conversion
+- [x] add Jalali to gregorian Conversion
 - [ ] add support for sampling
 - [x] add date parser from other columns
 - [x] add date parser from string